OmarHenno/SWEN.261.Project/README.md

-FOR people who frequently travel or plan trips online WHO need a simple, fast, and trustworthy way to purchase plane tickets without unnecessary complexity THE Wandria Booking Website IS A modern, ad-free online booking platform THAT simplifies the booking process into no more than three steps, while offering mileage-based discounts and special offers on birthdays and anniversaries
-UNLIKE traditional online travel agencies
+FOR people who frequently travel or plan trips online WHO need a simple, fast, and trustworthy way to purchase plane tickets without unnecessary complexity THE Wandria Booking Website IS A modern, ad-free online booking platform THAT simplifies the booking process into no more than three steps, while offering mileage-based discounts UNLIKE traditional online travel agencies
 OUR PRODUCT provides short connection, full transparency, a user-friendly interface, and a responsive design optimized for all devices